Casey225/autoclicker/README.md

 `cargo build --release`

-Copy target/release/autoclicker and ac_settings.ron into a directory of your choice.
+Copy `target/release/autoclicker` and `ac_settings.ron` into a directory of your choice.

 **THESE FILES MUST BE IN THE SAME DIRECTORY**

 # Keybind setup
-Find the device you would like to bind your enable key too in /dev/input/by-id/
+Find the device you would like to bind your enable key too in `/dev/input/by-id/`.

 The device id will be either `usb-KEYBOARD-NAME-event-kbd` or `usb-MOUSE-NAME-event-mouse`.